007aniketkumar/007aniketkumarblog.github.io/_posts/2019-03-20-I-dont-Know-How-To-Make-My-Services-Talk-Post 2.markdown

 mathjax: false
 ---

-This is the continuation of the first series of blog post-https://007aniketkumar.github.io/2019/02/21/I-dont-Know-How-To-Make-My-Services-Talk/, where we talked about the options of using an orchestration based pattern against a choreographer.
+This is the continuation of the first series of blog <a href =" https://007aniketkumar.github.io/2019/02/21/I-dont-Know-How-To-Make-My-Services-Talk/">post</a>, where we talked about the options of using an orchestration based pattern against a choreographer.

 The answered question was where should my routing logic reside.
 How about the security features, entitlements, logging, tracing.
 Who should be responsible for handling this?
 Should I use an API gateway?
 How about service Mesh.
 But wait what do these jargons actually mean.